Daesung SmartHive's new product Plasma Ozone Beekeeping Storage, Hornet Trap is released.

-The Plasma Ozone Beekeeping storeroom and Hornet trap products were installed first at beekeeping farms in Korea completing empirical tests and verifying productivity and technology.
+The Plasma Ozone Beekeeping storage and Hornet trap products were installed first at beekeeping farms in Gimje, Gochang, and Gimcheon, completing empirical tests and verifying productivity and technology.

 Existing beekeeping farms incinerated beehives when pests and diseases such as Varroa mite occurred in beehives, but using plasma ozone beekeeping storage, beehives can be recycled without incineration.
 In addition, the product is an eco-friendly product such as reducing carbon dioxide generation.